bbkane/dotfiles/Notes.md

 2. Open windows (Colors, Brushes, Layers, etc), and grab the tab. drag it till you see a blue line.
 Then release, and blam, it fits
 3. To save these window preferences, use Edit->Preferences->Window Management->Save Windows Positions Now

+httrack is a good for for downloading websites for offline viewing.
+Use in an empty folder

+stow -D <folder name> removes the symlinks